klapligehesten/SDSafeFormat/README.md

 I would appreciate comments and some one testing it on other versions of Windows :-)

-SDSaveFormat with a 'q' option reduses the output.
+SDSaveFormat with a 'q' option reduces the output.

 Enjoy :-)